 From FlexMeasures, we are using the [GET] /user endpoint, which loads information about one user.
 Browse its documentation to learn about other information you could get.

 Load asset information

 Similarly, we can load asset information.
-Say we have a user ID and we want to show which assets FlexMeasures administrates for that user.
+Say we have a variable accountId and we want to show which assets FlexMeasures administrates for that account.